tsrsmict/exun-2022-prelims/django-backend/readme.md

 This will open the dev server on http://localhost:8000

 ## API Documentation
-All endpoints below are relative to `/api`
+All endpoints below are relative to `/api` and have been documented in the postman collection in the root folder.

 - `/users`:
   -   `GET` a list of users